-Botox (or Botulinum Toxin Type A) is a popular cosmetic treatment that helps men reduce their lines and wrinkles as they age.
-It requires no surgery and is often used by men to smooth out facial lines, frown lines and horizontal lines on the forehead.
-Treatments can take as little as 15 minutes, and there is no subsequent downtime.
-Results last for several months before requiring any re-treatment.
+Botox has gained in popularity amongst men in recent years, especially for men.
+Botox (or Botulinum Toxin Type A) is a popular cosmetic treatment which helps men reduce facial lines and wrinkles as they age.
+Botox requires no downtime and is often used by male patients to smooth out facial lines, frown lines, horizontal lines on the forehead, and crow’s feet.
+Treatments can take as little as 15 minutes, and can be done during someone’s “lunch break”.
+Results last for several months before requiring any re-treatment for ongoing maintenance.

 Botox for Men’s Frown Lines

 As quoted in Forbes, Dr. Green summarized the demand for Botox for men.
 “Men are results driven, and non-invasive procedures with little or no down-time has a great appeal.”
 Botox can reduce frown lines on men via a series of small injections to the forehead.
 Botox relaxes muscles in the face, therefore reducing the prominence of wrinkles.

 Another common use for Botox in the forehead is in the area known as the glabella area, which is the area between the eyebrows, also known as “11 lines” or “frown lines.”
 Male Botox patients generally require a slightly higher dose of Botox than female patients in this area, since their muscles are generally stronger.

 The ultimate result of Botox for frown lines is a relaxation of the forehead, a relief to some migraines, and ultimately a simple method of rejuvenation.
 Patients feel that they don’t look “angry” or “worried” after their Botox treatments in their forehead lines and with the relaxation of facial muscles, comes a more youthful appearance.

 How does Botox work?